HireDale/daleydose/add-medication-window.md

 | **AMOUNT** | Enter the medication quantity for the prescription. |
 | **AUTO‑COMPLETE STATUS** | Displays whether the generic and brand name auto‑complete function is enabled.
 This feature is enabled by default.
 You can turn off this feature in the **Options** window.<br><br>**STATUS:**<br>– Green: The option is turned on.<br>– Red: The option is turned off.<br>– Purple: The option is turned off for all accounts by an **Admin** or the owner of the corporate account. |

-The following table describes the buttons available in the Daley Dose **Add Medication** window:
+The following table describes the buttons available in the **Add Medication** window:

 | **BUTTON** | **DEFINITION** |
 |------------|----------------|